-COVID testing FAQ: When to test, what kind of test to use and what your results mean
+COVID testing FAQ: when to test, what kind of test to use and what your results mean

 The FDA has also warned that three types of PCR tests may not detect omicron.

-Because of these issues, if you're testing at home after symptoms or an exposure to someone with COVID, the use of two tests spaced a few days apart is critical.
+Because of these issues, if you're testing at home after symptoms or an exposure to someone with COVID-19, the use of two tests spaced a few days apart is critical.

 Can I use a rapid test to get out of isolation or quarantine early?